sajid-mohamed/imacs/README.md

 ```
 Save and close the file.
 Now, the paths should be exported everytime you open a terminal.

+## FAQ 2.
+Speed-up Webots simulation
+Disable 3D Rendering.
+* In the Webots window, go to the View dropdown menu, and uncheck Rendering (or just use Ctrl+4).
+Increase basicTimeStep.
+* Open in a text editor `~/imacs/webots_scenes/*.wbt`.
+Change "basicTimeStep" to GCF(period, delay) in ms.

 # Contact
 [Sajid Mohamed](mailto:s.mohamed@tue.nl)